Advance-Technologies-Foundation/genai-deployment/README.md

 ---

 #### Log in to Docker Registry
-Run this command, replace your-username and your-password with your actual credentials:
+Run this command, replacing your-username and your-password with your actual credentials:

 ```bash
 docker login registry.creatio.com -u your-username -p your-password